tfadarkprince/Hermit-v4/README.md

 ### Privacy and Security

-- Quenn-Ziyav is an **open-source** bot with **encrypted source code**.
+- Hermit-v4 is an **open-source** bot with **encrypted source code**.
 We value privacy, and the core functionality is protected from tampering.
 - Your session ID, generated via https://hermit-md.adithyan.in.net/session, is **encrypted** with a secret password and stored securely for **24 hours**.
 - The session data is **only accessible by you**.
 We cannot decrypt it, ensuring full privacy.
 - We do **not use Pastebin or any other alternatives** for storing session data.
 All session data is securely stored in a **PostgreSQL database**, which is fully controlled by us, ensuring your data's security and privacy.